 Start slowly and give your pooch time to familiarize yourself with dog shoes.
 When your order arrives, lay them out on the floor and let the dog sniff them, get used to their look.

 It's best to put boots on a dog when they're standing.
 This allows you to set the paw in the boot and place it flat on the floor.
 You'll get the right fit the first time, so there will be no need for adjustments.

 To do this, straddle your dog facing its head (as pictured above).
 Have both front boots ready.
 This way you won't have the dog moving around while you're looking for the second boot.

 Now, gently pick up the paw and place it inside the bootie.

 Before you fasten the adjustable strap, ensure your dog's paw is flat on the floor and the boot is adjusted correctly.
 Fasten the strap tightly enough that the boot won't fall off, but not so tight that it is uncomfortable for the dog.

 Follow the same procedure to put the dog boot on the other front paw.

 - Do you notice that any of the boots are turned to one side or the other?
-If so, make the necessary adjustments.
-That's why it's best if you can put the boots on him while he's standing.
-That way you know you'll get them on correctly the first time and won't need to keep messing with them.
+If so, make the necessary adjustment so they're facing the right way.

+These small issues may pop up when putting dog boots on a lying/sitting dog, which is why I recommend putting on booties while the dog is standing.
+That way you know you'll get them on correctly the very first time and won't need to keep messing with them.